kiranma72/abdm-docs/content/UHI/UHI_architecture_overview.md

 #### Architecture Steps

-**1. A Sign Up/ Login:** Patients login using their ABHA number/ Aadhar number.
-This is verified by HIE-CM and login is enabled.
-In case patients do not have an account, they are asked to sign up using their Aadhar number.
-The details are sent to HIE-CM.
+**1.A - Patient Sign Up/ Login:** Patients login using their ABHA number/ Aadhar number / Mobile Number.
+This is verified by HIE-CM / UIDAI through an OTP authentication, post which the login is enabled.
+In case patients do not have an account, they are asked to sign up using their Aadhar or other identification documents.

+**1.B - Health Service Provider Sign Up/ Login:**